gidocarper/snips-skill-translate/README.md

     ```bash
     sam install assistant [your project id]
     ```
 6. During the installation qou will be asked to enter your azure and google key:
     - `azure_key` enter your azures key
     - `google_wavenet_key` enter your google key
     - `translator_voice_gender` (enter FEMALE OR MALE, notice not all languages have a mal voice ) This data is stored on your device only.
+If you missed it you can change the values in the /var/lib/snips/skills/snips-skill-translate/config.ini file

+7. Sometimes snipes gives you a permission error, if that happens just follow SAM's hint.
+    ```bash
+    chmod +x /var/lib/snips/skills/snips-skill-translate/action-translate.py
+    sudo systemctl restart snips-skill-server
+    ```

-5. To update the values simply run
+8. To update the values simply run
     ```bash
     sam install skills
     ```